 PLEASE NOTE: Due to building rules you must register to attend this session.

-Introducing Progress & Poverty is a program by the Henry George School of Chicago, outlining the principles George advocated, how and why they work, and their potential for solving today’s problems– not just poverty but everything that follows from it, such as lack of affordable housing, employment discrimination, inadequate wages, political corruption, etc. Attendance is without charge or obligation.
+Introducing Progress and Poverty is a program by the Henry George School of Chicago, outlining the principles George advocated, how and why they work, and their potential for solving today’s problems — not just poverty but everything that follows from it, such as lack of affordable housing, employment discrimination, inadequate wages, political corruption, etc. Attendance is without charge or obligation.

-For those wanting in-depth understanding of the logic and implications of Progress & Poverty, this presentation constitutes the initial an extended course which will continue at this location on Tuesdays thru November 19
+For those wanting in-depth understanding of the logic and implications of Progress and Poverty, this presentation constitutes the initial session of an extended course which will continue at this location on Tuesdays thru November 19

-If you are interested in the topic but this date and location don’t fit your schedule, please sign up for our announcement list.
+If you are interested in the topic but this date and location doesn’t fit your schedule, please sign up for our announcement list.